Josephorokpo/Internal-Security-Audit---Botium-Toys/README.md

 For each control point on the checklist, an evaluation was performed to determine its current implementation status and effectiveness.
 This involved:

-* Reviewing existing documentation (policies, procedures).
+Reviewing existing documentation (policies, procedures).

-* Observing operational practices and system configurations.
+Observing operational practices and system configurations.

-* Conducting targeted inquiries with relevant personnel.
+Conducting targeted inquiries with relevant personnel.

-Evaluation metrics focused on the presence, proper configuration, and operational effectiveness of each control, leading to classifications such as "Implemented," "Partially Implemented," or "Not Implemented."
-Identified deficiencies directly translated into compliance gaps and security risks, forming the basis for subsequent recommendations.
+Evaluation was conducted using a simple yes/no checklist for each control, assessing its presence, proper configuration, and operational effectiveness.
+Each "No" response was accompanied by a detailed explanation that articulated the specific security gap identified and the proposed control to address it.
+These identified deficiencies directly translated into compliance gaps and security risks, forming the basis for subsequent recommendations.

 ## Conclusion